Using corned beef leftovers, onion, and potatoes, this easy homemade Corned Beef Hash and eggs recipe is a complete breakfast in 25 minutes!

 - Add in a touch of heat with some horseradish (like I do), red pepper flakes, or cayenne pepper.

-- You can add in some chopped up bell peppers or swap out the yellow potatoes for sweet potatoes.
+- Include chopped up bell peppers or swap out the yellow potatoes for sweet potatoes.

-- Top it with an egg!
+- Top it with a fried egg!
 Before the hash is finished cooking, crack a few eggs on top, then cover the skillet with a lid and let the eggs cook to your liking.

-Since I know you’re going to make the slow cooker corned beef – right?
-You’re totally making it.
-Don’t let me down, now! – then I know you’ll save a little to make this corned beef hash.
+Since I know you already made the slow cooker corned beef – right?
+Then I know you’ll save a little to make this corned beef hash.

 With the salty beef, sweet onion, crispy potatoes, zesty horseradish, it’s an easy breakfast that only takes you 25 minutes to prepare!
-Serving it with a poached egg is
+Serving it with a fried egg is

 optional mandatory.
 Just kidding.
 Not really kidding.
 I’m unable to be objective when it comes to runny eggs.